 If you have questions please visit Bette Dorris in Room 206A in Building 1, or Call (541) 463-5365 for more information on how to access this service.

 The No Cash Clothing Stash is a non-profit, free thrift store for current, registered students of Lane Community College.
 We accept clothing and shoes for all ages.
 Students are allowed to take out up to five items per day, depending on current inventory.
 Donations are tax deductible.
 For more information contact Tina Lymath at (541) 463-5336 or the Clothing Stash directly at (541) 463-5283.
-The Clothing Stash is now sharing space with the Rainy Day food pantry in the Center building in room 218.
+The Clothing Stash is located in the Center building, lower level room 006.

 Clubs and organizations range from the Green Chemistry Club, the Native American Student Association, the Gender & Sexuality Alliance, Veteran's Club, Table Tennis Club, Student Nurses Association, and the Black Student Union to Phi Theta Kappa (honor society).
 Active clubs vary from year to year and represent many student interests on campus.
 Students are encouraged to organize new clubs and special groups compatible with the spirit of the college community.
 Students interested in contacting specific clubs can stop by Student Life and Leadership Development and discover the advisor contact information.
 Groups or individuals interested in forming clubs on campus should contact the ASLCC Student Government in Building 1, Room 210.